 The coastal city of Valparaiso is a fantastic South America honeymoon destination and one of the best places to visit in Chile.
 The city spills over a steep hillside, its old houses festooned with dazzling and extraordinary street art, an ongoing project supported by the local government.

-Join a walking tour to admire one intricate work after another, stopping at the nearest bakery for snacks of empanada, Chile’s iconic filled pastries.
+One of the best things to do in Valparaiso is to join a walking tour to admire one intricate work after another, stopping at the nearest bakery for snacks of empanada, Chile’s iconic filled pastries.
 Vintage funiculars creak up and down the steepest hills, fun to ride and taking some of the effort out of the walk; Funicular Cerro Artillería provides some of the best views.

 Head to the fine arts museum, Museo de Bellas Artes, to discover exhibits housed in the historic Art Nouveau Baburizza Palace building.
 Continue your museum tour in Valparaiso with a stop at La Sebastiana Museum, the former residence of Chile’s most famous poet, Pablo Neruda.
 Browse his quirky personal artifacts and art collection and admire the stupendous views down over the harbor from the house’s hillside perch.